 It's incredible.

-Um, but they take your temperature.
+But they take your temperature.

-They you just don't get anywhere near that ship unless you've been checked medically, and and that happened to me as I was going in last night.
+And that happened to me as I was going in last night.

-Um, we have other temporary hospitals now being built.
+We have other temporary hospitals now being built.

-Nassau County, Suffolk County, Westchester County, and the president approving even more sites nationwide as the Army Corps of Engineers is now prepping over a hundred sites nationwide.
+And the president approving even more sites nationwide as the Army Corps of Engineers is now prepping over 100 sites nationwide.

-They're also looking out and looking for hot spots around the country.
+They're also looking out and looking for hotspots around the country.

-Okay, after New York hits the top and starts declining, how do we take all of that equipment and all of those medical personnel and all those beds and everything else and move it to geographic area B, C or D if that happens?
+Okay, after New York hits the top and starts declining, how do we take all of that equipment and all of those medical personnel and all those beds and everything else and move it to geographic area B, C, or D if that happens.

 Again, we all hope not.